MDU Resources: 2016 Portland gas explosion - Loy Clark lawsuits

 The Oregon Public Utility Commission faulted MDU subsidiary Loy Clark for the 2016 Portland gas explosion that leveled a building, sent asbestos fragments flying, damaged numerous buildings and injured eight people.
 The damages totaled $17.2 million.
 The PUC faulted Loy Clark and listed the cause of the accident as Loy Clark's failure to give sufficient notifications to regulators about excavation plans.
 Additionally, OSHA cited and fined Loy Clark for safety violations as a result of this incident.
-Ten lawsuits were filed against Loy Clark in November 2018 and two of which were by insurers who had paid out claims.
+Ten lawsuits were filed against Loy Clark in November 2018, two of which were by insurers who had paid out claims.
 Two additional lawsuits were filed against Loy Clark in December 2019.

 Subsidiaries

 Cascade Natural Gas Corporation, serving parts of Oregon and Washington, was acquired by MDU Resources in 2006.
 Intermountain Gas Company, serving parts of Idaho, was acquired by MDU Resources in 2008.
-Knife River Corporation provides construction materials and contracting services, including aggregate, asphalt, building materials, cement, construction services, liquid asphalt, and ready-mix concrete in 17 states.
+In 2023 MDU spun off Knife River Corporation, which provides construction materials and contracting services, including aggregate, asphalt, building materials, cement, construction services, liquid asphalt, and ready-mix concrete in 17 states, into a separate publicly traded company.